GledsonLScruz/hack/SIGNUP_FLOW_README.md

 ### Progress Indicator
 - Shows "Step X of Y" where Y changes based on role selection
 - Updates in real-time as user navigates
-- Shows step label (e.g., "Location", "Identity")
+- Shows step label (e.g., "Account Info", "Location", "Identity")
+- Role selection screen does not show progress indicator (pre-flow)

 ### Validation Strategy
 - **On Blur**: Clears error when field is focused, validates when focus is lost